 What is a content calendar?

 A content calendar is a way to address your needs around planning and executing a content marketing campaign.
-Think of it as a tool to track everything that you need to accomplish to ensure a successful content marketing effort.
+Think of it as a tool to track everything that you need to accomplish to ensure a successful inbound marketing effort.

 The most common use of a content calendar is to plan and produce blog posts, but that's not all it's good for.
-Aside from content creation, you can also use a content calendar to address content promotion.
+Aside from great content creation, you can also use a content calendar to address content promotion.
 The more you plan for success the more success your inbound marketing campaign will have.

 Why You Need a Content Calendar

-If you've done your job correctly, each task you check off on your content calendar should move you closer towards your content marketing goals.
+If you've done your job correctly, each task you check off on your calendar should move you closer towards your content marketing goals.

-I like to use a calendar to schedule and track almost everything that my team and I are working on.
+I like to use a calendar to schedule content and track almost everything that my team and I are working on.
 For us that includes:

 - Monthly performance and KPI reports